konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 | <ul><li>Data scientists: siloed, not in regular communications with the larger team<li>Data engineers (if exists): siloed, not in regular communication with the larger team<li>Software engineers: siloed, receive model remotely from the other team members</ul> | <ul><li>Data pipeline gathers data automatically<li>Compute is or isn't managed<li>Experiments aren't predictably tracked<li>End result may be a single model file manually handed off with inputs/outputs</ul> | <ul><li>Manual process<li>Scoring script may be manually created well after experiments, likely version controlled<li>Is handed off to software engineers</ul> | <ul><li>Basic integration tests exist for the model<li>Heavily reliant on data scientist expertise to implement model<li>Releases automated<li>Application code has unit tests</ul> |

+#### Azure Machine Learning perspective

+Azure Machine Learning is a shared and collaborative machine learning platform.
+By using Data feature, you can access to data source easily.
+Once you trained model, you can register it to Model feature and deploy using Managed Endpoints that is new version of endpoint feature.

+Azure Machine Learning can integrate with GitHub.
+So you can share your train and inference code on GitHub and you can test codes automatically using GitHub Actions.
 <img src="docs/images/level1-azureml.png" width-500 /><br/>

 #### Challenges

 - Reproducibility
-    - Save assets in machine learning lifecycle
+    - Assets are not shared in machine learning lifecycle.
-    - Reproduce the experiments
-    - Setup pipeline to run model training and deployment.
-    - Save model and ready to compare new model with old model.
+    - Job dependencies are also not shared.

 #### What's next?

 - Ensure reproducibility of the experiments.
+    - Automate and reproduce model training.
-    - Model training and deployment can be reproduced easily.
-Assets are saved associated with the experiments.
+    - Save assets associated with the experiments.
+    - Define job dependencies in the pipeline.
 - Operate model.
-    - Models are maintained and can be associated with the experiments and endpoints.
+    - Maintain model and associate it with the experiments and endpoints.

 ---